Rider9797/Llama-3.1-8B-Compression-and-Deployment-on-Raspberry-Pi-4/README.md

 - Output: /data/pruned_model.gguf (inside the cloud volume).

 ### Step 3: Quantization
-Choose one of the following options based on your target hardware.
+The following quantization techniques have been used for this project, but you can use others based on your hardware requirements.
+[Learn more about quantinzation formats in llama.cpp here](https://github.com/ggml-org/llama.cpp/pull/1684).

 #### Option A: Standard Quantization (Fastest)
-Best for 4-bit models (Q4_K_M) or if you want results quickly.
+Applies (Q4_K_M) quantization format, which assigns 4,6 bit mixed precision quantization.
 Run the pruning job on a cloud A100 GPU.
 This script automatically applies necessary fixes to the `LLM-Pruner` library.

 ```bash